pranavmm14/PythonLectureMaterial/Lists.md

 ```
 - [x ** 2 for x in range(10)] creates a list of squares of numbers from 0 to 9.
 - [x ** 2 for x in range(10) if x % 2 == 0] creates a list of squares of even numbers from 0 to 9.

+---
+&copy; Pranav Mehendale, Yashashri Computers, Kothrud, Pune 2024.
+All rights reserved.
+This material is for non-commercial use only.

+---